 5. The quantity of papers and photographs that accumulate over time grows so large that it is almost impossible to locate the document or picture that you are looking for if it has not been correctly titled.
 In addition, all of your emails are kept in a centralized location.
 You may instruct your email application on how fast or slow the emails should be sent out.
 The decision on whether or not to encrypt your emails is entirely up to you.

-To hire Java developers for a network or distributed application, the applicant must be familiar with IP, HTTP, excellent mathematical skills, and other similar protocols, as well as protocols such as encryption, key exchange, and digital certificates.
+To hire Java developers for a network or distributed application, the applicant must be familiar with IP, HTTP, excellent mathematical skills, and other similar protocols, as well as protocols such as encryption, online fax, key exchange, and digital certificates.
 The command of data science and machine learning and control of computer science, among other things.